 - Professional Nursing (ADN)

-- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing Degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education.3
+- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing Degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education.3

 What resources and support services are offered at the Aurora/Naperville campus?